apache/opennlp/README.md

 For more details please check our [documentation](http://opennlp.apache.org/docs/)

+## Branches and Merging Strategy

+To support ongoing development and stable maintenance of Apache OpenNLP, the project follows a dual-branch model:

+### Branch overview

+- **`main`**: Development branch for version **3.0** and beyond.
+All feature development and 3.x releases occur here.
+- **`opennlp-2.x`**: Maintains the stable **2.x** release line.
+This branch will receive selective updates and patch releases.

+### Workflow summary

+- Feature development
+  - New features targeting versions 3.0+ are developed on feature branches _off_ `main` and merged _into_ `main`.
+- Bug fixes and dependency updates
+  - Relevant fixes or dependency updates from `main` may be cherry-picked into `opennlp-2.x` as needed.
+- Releases
+  - **3.x** releases are made from the `main` branch.
+  - **2.x** releases are made from the `opennlp-2.x` branch.
+- Release tags
+  - Release tags are applied directly to the appropriate version branch (`main` for 3.x or `opennlp-2.x` for 2.x).
+  - The presence of a version branch does not affect the tagging or visibility of releases.

 ## Building OpenNLP

 At least JDK 17 and Maven 3.3.9 are required to build the library.